protontypes/open-sustainable-technology/README.md

 - [Analysis-Ready, Cloud Optimized ERA5](https://github.com/google-research/arco-era5) - A global history of the climate highly accessible in the cloud.
 - [Earthformer](https://github.com/amazon-science/earth-forecasting-transformer) - A space-time Transformer for Earth system forecasting that applies Deep Learning for various Earth system forecasting task.
 - [ClimateLearn](https://github.com/aditya-grover/climate-learn) - A Python library for accessing state-of-the-art climate data and machine learning models in a standardized, straightforward way.
+- [KrigR](https://github.com/ErikKusch/KrigR) - An R Package for downloading, preprocessing, and statistical downscaling of the European ERA5 dataset.

 ### Climate Data Processing and Access